hleclerc/Sane_inter/docs/generation/content.md

 Almost every objects handled by the compiler is actually accessible and modifiable within the language.
 It's valid for types, scopes, definition of methods, classes, and so on.

-Compilation objects can thus be created *ab initio*, to be consecutively handled by the compiler.
+Compilation objects can for instance be created *ab initio*, to be consecutively handled by the compiler.

 ```python
 # creation